Skip to content

 Using the data presented in the table to determine the configuration of the alleles on the parental chromosomes.
 Determine whether the alleles for the two genes are in a cis (on the same chromosome) or trans (on different chromosomes) configuration.

-Click to show Gene Distance from Two-Point Test Crosses example problem
+Click to show Two-Point Test Cross Configuration example problem

 Two-Point Test Cross Problem